dansojo/Super-Resolution/Real_time_Processing/FSRCNN/README.md

 4. **Expanding Layer**: Reverses the shrinking process to prepare features for the final reconstruction.
 5. **Deconvolution Layer**: Also known as the upscaling layer, it reconstructs the high-resolution output from the processed features

-## ❓ What is Super Resolution?
-Super Resolution (SR) refers to the process of improving the resolution of an image from a lower resolution to a higher resolution.
-The core idea is to reconstruct the high-resolution details from a low-resolution image using advanced machine learning algorithms.

 ## 🛠️ Evolution and Performance Improvements in FSRCNN
 ![FSRCNN_성능 비교](https://github.com/user-attachments/assets/338e8915-78df-4df3-8e97-bb9444da5066)